Steps to Unlocking Your Gorlok

 Looking for more detailed information?

 Webster has a generous transfer credit policy and recognizes transfer credit from many different sources.
 For example, credit earned through exam, dual credit programs, certain military experiences, corporate training programs, and credits earned from accredited colleges and universities are all considerations when transferring.
-College-level credits sucessfully earned from an accredited college or university will most likely transfer and count toward your degree at Webster.
+College-level credits successfully earned from an accredited college or university will most likely transfer and count toward your degree at Webster.

 Note: Information within the database should be considered unofficial and is not an exhaustive list of all possible transfer credits.
 Official evaluations of transfer credit are completed by the Registrar's office once students are admitted to Webster and official transcripts are received.